R-LS/scanner-app/README.md

 parameters and submit the information to a backend API for validation.
 Once the information is validated, the user should be able to view a list of all available scanners along with their details.

+## Features
+* Form input validation
+* Responsive screens
+* Basic route guarding and user rerouting
+* Automated build and CI and tests on Github

 ### Routes